Skip to main content

 Contrast and font size.
 Use high-contrast color combinations and allow users to adjust font sizes easily.
 These changes can significantly improve readability for users with visual impairments.

 Each of these features makes your site more accessible and helps prevent a website accessibility lawsuit.
 Implementing these can seem technical, but our team is here to guide and assist you in assessing and adjusting.
+To be fully safe and ready for upcoming regulations, think about checking your webshop with pros in this field.

 Regular accessibility audits